One of the most frequently asked questions that we get about van life is: “How do you shower on the road?“

 Pressure Solar Shower

-A pressure solar shower is another popular outdoor shower option for van lifers and overlanders.
+A pressure solar bag is another popular outdoor shower option for van lifers and overlanders.

 If you’re somewhere with rocky ground, make sure to place something underneath the bag, like a towel, so it doesn’t get punctured or damaged.